Cyang-Zhao/ODAM/README.md

 # Example of Generating visual explanation maps by ODAM:

-ODAM is easy to be applied on different detector architectures, here is an example using FCOS:
+ODAM is easy to be applied on different detector architectures.
+Here is an example:
 - Detector: FCOS
 - Data: MS COCO val2017
-- Demo for one image: [Demo_ODAM](https://github.com/Cyang-Zhao/ODAM/blob/main/tools/demo_ODAM.ipynb)
+- Demo for one image: [Demo_ODAM](https://github.com/Cyang-Zhao/ODAM/blob/main/tools/demo_ODAM.ipynb) ; Demo based on DETR minimal implementation: [Demo_detr](https://colab.research.google.com/drive/1j-JZuZ3FXXQucr_LZWSxCUmHsqpWzaVR#scrollTo=kqe_0nc5dyAq)

 Steps to save heat maps and evaluation:
 1. The path of the dataset is set in `config_coco.py`.